 Mr. Dirk is just truly a wonderful man!
 He has the most profound empathy and truly cares about his clients.
 Most lawyers can come off as you are just a number in a sea of numbers & it’s just about how much money you can make them, but Mr. Dirk is suchhhh the opposite.
 If more people were like him, the world would be a much much much better place.
 Thank you Sir for everything!

 Our trial lawyers stepped in to help another law firm from Louisiana prepare and try a commercial litigation case based on breach of contract, fraudulent inducement to contract, tortious interference with contract, and fraudulent inducement to remain in the contract.
 The major trucking company UV Logistics, a major oil and gas trucking company, never offered a dime to resolve the claims of our client after terminating his contract without the required 30 days’ notice.
 The terminal operator agreement required a 30-day notice to terminate the contract which would have provided our client an opportunity to take his business elsewhere and set up logistic systems.
 The claim was based on an independent terminal operating agreement with UV Logistics in the Marcellus Shale region of Pennsylvania.
 Our client was used to recruit truck drivers to sign on with UV Logistics who had floundering company owned terminal in the region.
 Once the terminal was generating millions of dollars a year in revenue, our client was cut out of the deal so they could earn more profit by cutting his commissions from their margins.
 The truck drivers were recruited to change terminals to their company owned terminal and lies were spread about our client to tarnish his reputation in the business.
 At trial, the jury returned a verdict in favor of our client for $450,000.00 for past lost profits on a finding of fraudulent inducement to remain in a contract.
+Client will net this amount minus $180,000 attorneys’s fees & approximately $30,000 in care expenses.

 Our truck wreck attorney team resolved a case for a client after a four-year fight with the insurance company lawyers.
 Our client was a backseat passenger in a vehicle that was in a truck wreck with an 18-wheeler that rolled through a stop sign from a side road.
 He was coming from an oil and gas patch and entering the highway that our client and his colleagues were traveling.
 Because he pulled out suddenly, there was no time to stop before the collision.
 Our client suffered PTSD and neck and back injuries as a result of the truck wreck.
 His income was impacted by the medical conditions so we hired an expert economist to substantiate the claims.
 In litigation, it was discovered the truck driver had a lengthy criminal history and history of driving under the influence of drugs and alcohol.
 The trucking company was a fly by night operation that would put anyone behind the wheel.
 The trucking company owner and truck driver refused to cooperate with their own lawyers hired by the insurance company causing years of delays in litigation.
 We pressed on and were able to resolve the claim for a significant and confidential sum.